 The Database was started in 2015.
 It was initially designed to search for source horses for PSSM1.
-We still have not conclusively reached that goal but in the years since 2015 we have entered more than a quarter million horses.
-And a lot of information on those horses.
+We still have not conclusively reached that goal but in the years since 2015 we have entered more than 300,000 horses.
+And a lot of information on many of those horses.
 Everything from DNA tests done, to notes on temperament, notes on horses who's papers are likely incorrect, and much much more.
 Sadly some people think the database is just a few randomly entered horses with no attention to accuracy and that the information we give out is just us trying to give certain horses a bad name - nothing could be further from the truth we invite you to read up on what our database actually is.

 + We currently track the following diseases and mutations: HYPP, MH, PSSM1, GBED, HERDA, PSSM2 P2 MFM P3, P4, P5/P6, P8, K1 and PX (RER), IMM, PQ (symptomatic horses that have been genetically tested and cleared for all current PSSM tests), CA, CSID, DSLD, NAD (EDM), IMM (MYM), OLWS, WFFS, SDA, JEB, CNSB, and other things like Cushings, Crypt horses, and colors and some color patterns